-Parental benefit is paid for 435 calendar days.
-In instances where the mother was not eligible for maternity benefit or the person applying for the parental benefit is the child's adopter, legal guardian or foster parent, the benefit is paid until the child is 18 months old.
+Since April 2022, the duration of shared parental benefit is 475 days.
+Prior to, parental benefit was paid for 435 calendar days.
+In instances where the mother was not eligible for maternity benefit or the person applying for the parental benefit is the child's adopter, legal guardian or foster parent, the benefit is disbursed for 515 days.
+Before April 2022, it was paid until the child was 18 months old.
+The shared parental benefit allows both parents to receive the benefit simultaneously for 60 days.
+When using the benefit at the same time, the duration will be reduced by a double.

 As of September 2019, the period for calculating the parental benefit changed and the calculation of parental benefit is now based on the income of the 12 calendar months preceding the pregnancy (9 months).
 Before, the size of the benefit was calculated according to the applicant's average monthly gross income taxed with social tax (i.e., earnings) in the previous calendar year.
 The replacement income rate is generally 100%.
-Persons who did not receive any earnings (e.g. nonworking students) are paid the parental benefit at the parental benefit rate, which equals the national minimum wage of the previous calendar year.
-Persons whose average monthly income in the previous year was less than or equal to the minimum wages are paid the parental benefit at the rate of the minimum wage of the year when applying for the benefit (described in Section Error!
-Reference source not found.).
+Persons who did not receive any earnings (e.g., non-working students) are paid the parental benefit at the parental benefit rate, which equals the national minimum wage of the previous calendar year.
+Persons whose average monthly income in the previous year was less than or equal to the minimum wages are paid the parental benefit at the rate of the minimum wage of the year when applying for the benefit (described in Section 2.4.1).
+Since May 2021, the number of days a person was unemployed will be subtracted from the period the calculation is based on.
+This will be paid retroactively for children born between 1st of January 2021 and 31st of December 2023 until the end of 2026.
 For those whose children are born with the difference of less than three years and whose average income per month is smaller than the income, which was the basis for the benefit of the older child, the amount of the parental benefit is calculated for the new-born based on the previous income (in force since July 2020).
 Since September 2019, the maximum amount of the monthly benefit is three times the average monthly income taxed with social tax for the year preceding the calendar year prior the parental benefit arises (before it was three times the average monthly income taxed with social tax in the calendar year before).
-See Table 2.8, Table 2.9 and Table 2.10 for the benefit rates in 2005-2021.
+See Table 2.8, Table 2.9 and Table 2.10 for the benefit rates in 2005-2022.